Nextwaves-Industries/nextwaves-sdk/README.md

-# NextWaves Industries RFID Reader SDK
+# Nextwaves Industries RFID Reader SDK

-This repository contains the Software Development Kit (SDK) for the NextWaves Industries RFID Reader.
+This repository contains the Software Development Kit (SDK) for the Nextwaves Industries RFID Reader.

 ## Overview

-The VMR64 is a high-performance UHF RFID reader designed for industrial applications.
+The NWR is a high-performance UHF RFID reader designed for industrial applications.
 This SDK provides the necessary tools and libraries to integrate the reader into your applications.

 ## Contents